You know you have a good friend when they’ll wake up at the crack of dawn to have breakfast with you when you’re in town.

 I love catching up with a grade school friends and it always tickles me to no end when I realize that we’re both grown ups now.
 I mean, when did that happen?

 After breakfast, I took the train back to my hotel, which I’d been wanting to do forever.
 Work trips usually mean we have a car service but I’d heard and read about so many people complaining about how horrible the subway in New York was, I had to try it.

 But train ride was smooth sailing all the way to Grand Central Station, with no delays, accidents, or crazy people.
 This unfortunately meant no subway horror stories to take back with me.

 We landed in JFK before noon and and headed straight out to find food.

 There were multiple calls for burgers so we settled on this little nook in Brooklyn called James, since it was just down the road from our destination.

-Anyways, after our delicious brunch we headed out to see the rest of Brooklyn.
+After our delicious brunch we headed out to see a little bit more of Brooklyn.

 This flight was very educational.

 I learned that JAL curry was as delicious as everyone says it is.

 And I always love the view out the window, but I have also discovered the joys of Deadliest Catch, quite possibly the best TV show on flights ever.